deNBI/bibigrid_hybrid_cloud_elixir/readme.md

 openstack subnet list --os-cloud=openstack_cloud2
 ```

-This will return in two subnets.
-One for the first, one for the second cloud.
+Those commands each return the subnets of their respective cloud.
 Set the template's `subnet` keys to the respective results' `Name` key.
+Make sure that you use a subnet from the first result for the first cloud and a subnet from the second result for the second cloud.

 ### Instances